MicrosoftDocs/SupportArticles-docs/Teams/teams-im-presence/issues-with-presence-in-outlook.md

 - The desktop and web logs from both the user and the contact.
 For information about how to collect logs, see [Use log files in troubleshooting Microsoft Teams](https://docs.microsoft.com/microsoftteams/log-files).

-  - For presence issues that affect contacts who are internal to your organization, provide the output from the Support and Recovery Assistant tool.
+  - For presence issues that affect contacts who are internal to your organization, provide the output from running Microsoft Support and Recovery Assistant.